Submit Article

 How Did the Court Analyse the Issues?

-The court also rejected the defense's argument that Ong Li Xia's actions were due to minor provocation, such as the victim not keeping an appointment or the loss of Ong Li Xia's pet hamster.
-The court stated that "young offenders where they engage in violence and cause injuries on a person resulting in serious harm or consequences to the person without provocation can and should expect to be imprisoned and not expect to be dealt with kid gloves by the Court."
+The court then addressed the defence's arguments regarding provocation and background.
+The judge was particularly dismissive of the claim that the loss of a pet hamster or a missed appointment could mitigate such extreme violence.
+The court held that "young offenders where they engage in violence and cause injuries on a person resulting in serious harm or consequences to the person without provocation can and should expect to be imprisoned and not expect to be dealt with kid gloves by the Court" (at [6]).
+This "kid gloves" metaphor has since become a significant part of Singapore's sentencing rhetoric for violent minors.

 What Was the Outcome?